ivangfr/springboot-ldap-testcontainers/README.md

 Mark Cuban > username: mcuban, password: 123
 ```

-There are two ways to import those users: by running a script; or by using `phpldapadmin`
+There are two ways to import those users: by running a script or by using [`phpLDAPadmin`](https://github.com/leenooks/phpLDAPadmin).

 ### Import users running a script